4-H Lends a Hand or 80

-Forty 4-H teens from across the state helped tackle the glossy buckthorn invasion of UNH’s College Woods Sunday as part of the annual NH 4-H Teen Conference hosted by UNH Cooperative Extension.
+Forty 4H teens from across New Hampshire helped tackle the glossy buckthorn invasion of UNH’s College Woods Sunday as part of the annual NH 4H Teen Conference hosted by UNH Cooperative Extension.
 The 200 high school teens from across the state take part in various community service activities on their first day of the four day conference.
-Ellen Snyder of The Stewardship Network: New England began with a talk to understand the role of invasive plants and how to identify glossy buckthorn.
+Ellen Snyder of The Stewardship Network: New England (now Nature Groupie) began with a talk to understand the role of invasive plants and how to identify glossy buckthorn.
 After a walk to the site and learning how to operate a weed wrench, the buckthorn was in trouble.

 It was great overhearing the teens remind themselves of the identifiers for glossy buckthorn; alternating leaf pattern, deep veins and smooth leaf edges.
 Some stuck to pulling saplings and others cut down small trees.
 Shirts for this year’s conference include the phrase “I Can Make a Difference” which they certainly did by looking at the brush piles of glossy buckthorn.